abhirockzz/OIM-Auth-Primer-Mini-Book/README.md

-OIM-Auth-Primer-Mini-Book
+OIM Authentication Primer
 =========================

-A mini book which talks about some of the internals of Oracle Identity Manager
+A mini book which talks about some of the internals of Oracle Identity Manager.

 It starts off with basics of the Java Authentication and Authorization API (JAAS) and Weblogic Security and a builds the foundation which should help you understand the details behind the Authentication process within Oracle Identity Manager

 ## Contents ##

-### License	3
+### License

-### Introduction	3
+### Introduction

 ### Chapter 1: Java Authentication and Authorization Service